LAsoul88/Tomagotchi/README.md

 // create round setup -> increase difficulty - done
 // check round number and end game after round 3
 // find pictures for other robot forms and create mechanism to switch them out depending on the round
-// add field to change name
+// add field to change name - done

 /* === Feature Creep === */